brianfrankcooper/YCSB/accumulo1.9/README.md

 that Accumulo will buffer in memory before performing a flush; this property should be set relative to the amount of JVM heap the TabletServers are given.

-Please note that the `table.durability` and `tserver.total.mutation.queue.max` properties only exists for >=Accumulo-1.7.
-There are no concise replacements for these properties in earlier versions.

     accumulo> config -s table.durability=flush
     accumulo> config -s tserver.total.mutation.queue.max=256M
     accumulo> config -t usertable -s table.file.compress.type=snappy